egavr-dev/sql/DataCourse/homework_14.md

 create table if not exists internet_film (
     internet_film_id serial not null,
     title varchar(50) not null,
-    price real not null,
+    price numeric(10, 2) not null,
-    rental_duration int not null,
+    rental_duration smallint not null,
     description varchar(500) null
 );